jeeneo/fonts/readme.md

 It's like zFont, but if it was ad-free, open source, heavily limited, offline and completely manual.
 And only supported One UI 8.
 Cool!

+> [!WARNING]
+> I've seen around that this does not work on One UI 8.5.
+Due to the fact I don't have a Samsung device to test this personally, leave an [issue](https://github.com/jeeneo/fonts/issues) regarding this.

 It can:
 - install fonts (ttf only)
 - uninstall fonts (le gasp)